juicebox-systems/juicebox-sdk/rust/cli/tokens/README.md

-  -r, --realm <REALM>          The ID of the realm, as a hex string, that the token should be valid for -k, --key <KEY>              The key, as a hex string, that the token should be signed with -v, --version <VERSION>      The integer version of the signing key -a, --algorithm <ALGORITHM>  The algorithm of the signing key [possible values: rs256, hs256, ed-dsa] -s, --scope <SCOPE>          The scope to include in the token [default: user] -h, --help                   Print help (see more with '--help')
+  -r, --realm <REALM>          The ID of the realm, as a hex string, that the token should be valid for -k, --key <KEY>              The key, as a hex string, that the token should be signed with -v, --version <VERSION>      The integer version of the signing key -a, --algorithm <ALGORITHM>  The algorithm of the signing key [possible values: RS256, HS256, EdDSA] -s, --scope <SCOPE>          The scope to include in the token [default: user] -h, --help                   Print help (see more with '--help')
 ```